exercism/problem-specifications/exercises/food-chain/description.md

-Generate the lyrics to the song "I know an old lady who swallowed a fly".
 While you could copy/paste the lyrics, or read them from a file, this problem is much more interesting if you approach it algorithmically.